 What You’ll Need to Make This

-- All-purpose flour–We like White Lily best for making the flakiest biscuits.
+- All-purpose flour–I like White Lily best for making the flakiest biscuits.

 - Baking powder–This is the leavener for these biscuits, so you want to be sure that your baking powder is fresh.
 To check, pour some boiling water over 1/2 teaspoon of baking powder.
 It should bubble and fizz.
-If it doesn’t, it’s no longer active, and you should replace it.
+If it doesn’t, it’s kaput, and you should replace it.

 - Cream of tartar–This also plays a role in helping the biscuits rise by reacting with the baking soda.

 - Buttermilk–Adding buttermilk adds some fat and a subtle tang to your biscuit dough, and the acidity acts as a leavener, helping the dough rise to create a tall, fluffy biscuit.
 Use cold, full-fat buttermilk for the best results.

 How to Make This Recipe

 - Preheat the oven to 450°F. Butter a large cast-iron skillet or rimmed baking sheet.